 • Soft and mushy, especially lower leaves: go to Step 2

-• Firm but wrinkled or puckered: go to Step 3
+• Firm but wrinkled, puckered, or curling inward: go to Step 3

 • Firm and smooth, but yellowing, browning, or bleaching: go to Step 4